The Home Buying Process

 There are three things you need to save for when you’re planning to buy a home: a down payment, closing costs, and initial tax and insurance costs.
 An SLFCU mortgage loan officer can give you an idea of the total amount you should save.

-Closing Costs: Closing costs are fees paid to purchase a home.
+Closing Costs: Closing costs are fees paid when purchasing a home.
 When you buy a home, you will typically pay some mortgage-related fees, and the seller will pay others.
 Many of these fees can be negotiated when you make an offer (your real estate agent can help you with that), but you will generally have to pay some closing costs.

 Taxes and Insurance: An escrow account is established by a financial institution on your behalf to hold funds for your property taxes and insurance.
 Your monthly payment will include about 1/12th of your estimated annual tax and insurance bills, and these amounts are held in your escrow account.
 When these bills are due, your financial institution pays them with the funds in that account.